openvinotoolkit/openvino_notebooks/recipes/automated_self_checkout/README.md

 ```
 Replace `int8_model_det_path` with the path to your INT8 model and $device with the specific device you're using (CPU, GPU, etc.).
 This command performs inference on the model for 30 seconds.
 Run `benchmark_app --help` for additional command-line options.

 Congratulations!
-You have successfully set up and run the Detection and Tracking for Automated Self-Checkout application with OpenVINO™.
+You have successfully set up and run the Detection and Tracking for Automated Self-Checkout application with OpenVINO.

 ## Appendix